 Direct Subsidy Bond Sale Planning Considerations

-- Consult with an independent financial advisor and analyze whether tax-exempt interest rates or taxable interest rates (net of the subsidy payment) results in a lower borrowing cost.
+- Consult with an independent Municipal Advisor and analyze whether tax-exempt interest rates or taxable interest rates (net of the subsidy payment accounting for potential sequestration) results in a lower borrowing cost.

 - An optimal bond structure may involve the issuance of both tax-exempt bonds (in the shorter maturities) and taxable direct subsidy bonds for longer maturities.
 When employing a competitive sale process, consider allowing bidders to determine which maturities will be tax-exempt and which will be taxable direct subsidy bonds.